 (From a doctoral student) "I think it's a good idea to have an outside job but easier to have one at Brandeis as it allows for time flexibility not as easily found elsewhere.
 That said, I noticed as ESL teaching coordinator that the master's students often had the hardest time finding a balance.
-They usually wanted to tutor for 6-10 hrs a week (policy for new tutors is never more than 4 but sometimes we allowed up to 5 hrs.) not realizing that classes at the graduate level take much more time and energy than classes while getting your BA.
+They usually wanted to tutor for six to 10 hrs a week (policy for new tutors is never more than four but sometimes we allowed up to five hours) not realizing that classes at the graduate level take much more time and energy than classes while getting your BA.
 Obviously, the decision is ultimately financial but jobs during course years should never take more than half the hours that are being spent on classes and homework, being realistic about the number of total hours you can spend awake and working a day."

 MA students who take more than two semesters to complete their degrees have one summer to consider.
 Doctoral students have many.
 Here are some things you can do with your summers:

 - Conduct fieldwork toward your MA research paper or pre-dissertation endeavors.
 We anthropology faculty strongly advise doctoral students to avail yourselves of this opportunity, and to apply for funding (e.g., GSAS, GTR) to do so.
 MA students can also benefit enormously from summer fieldwork, though it is not a must.

 - Pursue language study toward your dissertation, whether at an institution abroad or a local one (again, apply for funding), or through a tutor.
 Often language study abroad can be paired with preliminary fieldwork.

 - Attend a summer research or study institute.
 Visit the NSF Summer Institute in Research Design.